jessefreemandemo/OOPTest/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, [add screenshots from PV8](https://docs.pixelvision8.com/pixelvisionos/screenshots) to help explain your problem.
+If applicable, add screenshots to help explain your problem.

 **Additional notes**
 Add any other details about the problem here.